rohitdvv/rohitdvv/README.md

 - 👋 Hi, I’m @rohitdvv
 - 👀 I’m interested to learn new things
-- 🌱 I’m currently persuing my B.TECH Final year
+- 🌱 B.Tech Graduate Exploring New Horizon
-- 💞️ I’m looking to collaborate on software development and embedded systems
+- 💞️ I’m looking to collaborate on Data Analytics.
 - 📫 Contact me ----> dvvrohit4878@gmail.com
 - Have a look at my portfolio